kinshuk4/daily-coding-problem-solutions/problem701_750/README.md

 This problem was asked by Microsoft.

 Recall that the minimum spanning tree is the subset of edges of a tree that connect all its vertices with the smallest possible total edge weight.
 Given an undirected graph with weighted edges, compute the *maximum* weight spanning tree.

+## Daily Coding Problem: Problem #722 [Hard]

+This problem was asked by Spotify.

+There are `N` couples sitting in a row of length `2 * N`.
+They are currently ordered randomly, but would like to rearrange themselves so that each couple's partners can sit side by side.

+What is the minimum number of swaps necessary for this to happen?